emoncms/group/readme.md

 ![groups_snap_shot.png](files/groups_snap_shot.png)

 ## Installation
 As any other module: clone this repository in the Modules directory of your emonCMS installation and update database.
-You also need to update your emonCMS from here: [emonCMS with Group Module support](https://github.com/carboncoop/emoncms/tree/user_tags)
+You will need the latest emoncms master branch v9.8.26 or newer.

 ## Features
 - Create groups